Dani3lSun/apex-app-crappybird/README.md

 #CrappyBird
 ##Description
-CrappyBird is a game made with Oracle Apex.
+CrappyBird is a game made with Oracle APEX.
 The game view itself is inspired from the [Open Source JS/HTML5 Game CrappyBird](https://github.com/varunpant/CrappyBird) from varunpant.
 Aim of CrappyBird is to drive the bird through the landscape without hitting the tubes and to mess your performance with other people.
-The game was extended to fit in the Oracle Apex environment and for better customization.
+The game was extended to fit in the Oracle APEX environment and for better customization.
 Also a complete social component was added, so you can play against people or friends.
 Therefore a login with your email is needed.

 For example you can:
 - Choose the bird color